forkchili/step-meme-advices/README.md

 ### 5 - Export and watch the meme

 Ok, it is done.
 Does it work?
 Does it make you laugh ?
-Final result is great ?
 Yes ?
 Then time to share it with the world !

 ### 6 - Do it all over again

-It is a journey, so if you like it, do it again, learn, and the ride.
+It is a journey, so if you like it, do it again, learn and enjoy the ride :) !

-My main advice here is : search and learn.
-Eveything can be found on the internet.
-You have a billion tutorial on how to do anything.
-Infinite knowledge my friend.
-Real question is not "how to do so and so", but rather "Do I want to learn it?".

-Learn and improve yourself and your memes can only get better :) !

 ## Exclusive example of meme lord fork's skills